ChainBuddy: An AI Agent System for Generating LLM Pipelines: Discussion

-More broadly than LLM pipelines, our work contributes to a growing body of literature on AI agents integrated into software platforms to assist users in implementing ideas (e.g., an agent that creates Powerpoint slides, visualizations from datasets, or dynamic widgets \cite{vaithilingam2024dynavis, beasley2024pipe, zheng2022telling}).
+More broadly than LLM pipelines, our work contributes to a growing body of literature on AI agents integrated into software platforms to assist users in implementing ideas (e.g., an agent that creates Powerpoint slides, visualizations from datasets, or dynamic widgets \cite{vaithilingam2024dynavis, beasley2024pipe, zheng2022telling, zhou2023instructpipe, cheng2024prompt}).
 Our study provides evidence for the intuitive hypothesis that users perceive that AI agents improve workload by reducing the mental and physical burdens placed on them when interacting with software---clicking and dragging, planning what to do.
-However, our quantitative findings indicate that for the most part, users perceived they were just as successful \emph{without} the assistant---even when performance analysis suggests overall performance plummeted without the assistants' help.
+However, our quantitative findings indicate that for the most part, users perceived they were just as successful \emph{without} the assistant---even when performance analysis suggests performance plummeted without the assistants' help.
 This finding resembles the Dunning–Kruger effect~\cite{kruger1999unskilled}---that people who lack the skill to evaluate the quality of their work in a domain may over-estimate its quality---and, combined with worries about being biased by the assistant (discussed below), contributes to growing concerns about non-experts' over-reliance on AI systems \cite{buccinca2021trust,bansal2021does}.
-Future studies on software-integrated AI assistants should complement subjective measures with more objective evaluations of user performance (e.g., by external raters or as here, by quantifiable metrics that serve as indicators of performance).
+Note that prior studies on LLM-assisted workflow generation only report user self-perceptions of performance (e.g., \cite{zhou2023instructpipe, cheng2024prompt}); our findings suggest future studies on workflow generation assistants need to complement subjective measures with more objective evaluations of performance (e.g., by expert raters).